Bounce back from viruses faster.

 The vitamin C is combined with other other nutrients such as B vitamins (these vitamins are needed for energy production), and Zinc (a mineral with strong anti-viral properties) which are directly absorbed into the tissues via the bloodstream, thereby bypassing the digestive tract and liver.
 This method of infusion allows for a more rapid recovery from cold and flu symptoms.

-For more information about how to shorten your cold or flu recovery time, or to make an appointment or book an I.V. with Dr. Sarah, please call 604-888-8325.
+For more information about how to shorten your cold or flu recovery time, better support your immune system, or to book an I.V. with Dr. Sarah, please call 604-888-8325.